hyfydistro/daily-algorithm-problems/beginners start here/javascript-problems/search-product-list/can-store/README.md

 It is similar to saying Array vs Object Literal Notation (without the JSON).

 Whether you want to access via index or key / value pair, it's up to the data and which gives easier access.

+* `response.ok`

+The `ok` read-only property of the `Response` interface contains a Boolean stating whether the response was successful (status in the range 200-299) or not.

+e.g. Syntax.

+        var myOK = response.ok;

+Return Value: A Boolean

+Browser Compatibility: Modern browsers only, not available in Mobile browser.

+## Credits

+- _W3C_ - flex-grow.

+- _MDN_ - flex-grow; Response.ok; can-store.